|

 entire screen every frame - this is slower than Hardware

 scrolling, but it's much easier and is less platform specific.
+Many systems cannot hardware scroll (SAM/Speccy) and systems like

 the CPC have limited ability - plus Hardware scroll is difficult,